Aj242005/brainwave_Async_07/README.md

-Compass is an AI-powered travel curation platform that converts saved social media travel screenshots into complete, real-world itineraries created through multiple agents powered by OnDemand.Travelers often suffer from discovery paralysis, lost context, hidden costs, overhyped locations, poor timing, and mismatched plans for companions.
-Compass solves this by using a multi-agent AI system that understands screenshots visually and contextually—extracting locations, vibes, hashtags, and intent while validating each place with real-time social proof from reviews and recent activity.
-The platform matches experiences to user preferences, travel companions, budget, and trip style, while intelligently scheduling visits based on crowd patterns, golden hours, and seasonality.
-It provides transparent cost breakdowns, suggests budget-optimized alternatives, and creates smart routes to avoid backtracking.
-Compass bridges the gap between inspiration and execution, turning scattered reels and posts into validated, time-aware, and budget-conscious travel plans.
-In minutes, users move from saved screenshots to a shareable, actionable itinerary—making travel planning effortless, reliable, and personalized.
+🧭 Compass — From Inspiration to Itinerary

+Compass is an AI-powered travel curation platform that transforms saved social media travel screenshots into complete, real-world itineraries using a multi-agent AI system powered by OnDemand.

+🚨 The Problem

+Modern travelers face:

+Discovery Paralysis from endless saved reels

+Lost Context behind viral posts

+Hidden Costs and budget uncertainty

+Overhyped or outdated locations

+Poor timing (crowds, closures, wrong hours)

+Mismatch with travel companions

+💡 The Solution

+Compass bridges the gap between inspiration and execution.

+🤖 How Compass Works

+📸 Visual & Contextual AI
+Understands screenshots—extracting locations, vibes, hashtags, and intent

+🔍 Real-Time Validation
+Cross-checks places using reviews, activity trends, and social proof

+🎯 Personalized Matching
+Aligns experiences with user preferences, companions, budget, and trip style

+⏰ Smart Scheduling
+Plans visits using crowd patterns, golden hours, and seasonality

+💰 Transparent Budgeting
+Clear cost breakdowns with budget-optimized alternatives

+🗺️ Optimized Routing
+Creates efficient routes to avoid backtracking

+✨ The Outcome

+In minutes, Compass converts scattered reels and screenshots into a validated, time-aware, budget-conscious, and shareable itinerary.

+Effortless.
+Reliable.
+Personalized.
+Compass makes travel planning finally work the way inspiration does.